DiniduMadushan/DiniduMadushan/README.md

 - 📫 How to reach me **dinidumadushan15576@gmail.com**

-- ⚡ Fun fact **🚴 Fun Fact: I believe in a healthy body, healthy mind.
+- 🚴 Fun Fact: I believe in a healthy body, healthy mind.
 Apart from coding marathons, I enjoy Physical workouts.
 Balance is key!**

   <br>